bartkessels/bartkessels.github.io/_posts/android/create-an-application/2024-03-13-support-multiple-languages.md

 ![Supporting the Dutch language](/assets/images/android/create-an-application/adding-the-dutch-language.png)

-* The entire application can be found [github.com/bartkessels/basic-android-app](https://github.com/bartkessels/basic-android-app)
+* The entire application can be found on [github.com/bartkessels/basic-android-app](https://github.com/bartkessels/basic-android-app)
-* Just the code that's been created in this post in the [tutorial/support-multiple-languages branch](https://github.com/bartkessels/basic-android-app/tree/tutorial/support-multiple-languages)
+* Just the code that's been created in this post can be found in the [tutorial/support-multiple-languages branch](https://github.com/bartkessels/basic-android-app/tree/tutorial/support-multiple-languages)